-Upon dissolution of Star Gas Partners, unless Star Gas Partners is reconstituted and continued as a new limited partnership, the person authorized to wind up the affairs of Star Gas Partners will, acting with all of the powers of the general partner that the liquidator deems necessary or desirable in its good faith judgment, liquidate Star Gas Partners' assets and apply the proceeds of the liquidation as provided in "Cash Distribution Policy--Distributions of Cash upon Liquidation During the Subordination Period" and "--Distributions of Cash upon Liquidation After the Subordination Period."
-Under certain circumstances and subject to certain limitations, the liquidator may defer liquidation or distribution of Star Gas Partners' assets for a reasonable period of time or distribute assets to partners in kind if it determines that a sale would be impractical or would cause undue loss to the partners.
+Upon dissolution of the Partnership, unless the Partnership is reconstituted and continued as a new limited partnership, the person authorized to wind up the affairs of the Partnership (the "Liquidator") will, acting with all of the powers of the General Partner that the Liquidator deems necessary or desirable in its good faith judgment, liquidate the Partnership's assets and apply the proceeds of the liquidation as provided in "Cash Distribution Policy-Distributions of Cash upon Liquidation During the Subordination Period" and "-Distributions of Cash upon Liquidation After the Subordination Period."
+Under certain circumstances and subject to certain limitations, the Liquidator may defer liquidation or distribution of the Partnership's assets for a reasonable period of time or distribute assets to partners in kind if it determines that a sale would be impractical or would cause undue loss to the partners.